therealpeterpython/gimp-average-layers/README.md

 ### Roadmap

 I am planing to implement the range average and my own generalized mode average.
-If its possible i am speeding the algorith up.
+If it is possible i will speeding the algorithm up.

 ### Changes

 The [original function][1] was made created by Oona Räisänen.
 [John Goodliff][2] added some features like an undo group and progress bar.
 I have restructured everything to implement different kinds of average functions.

 ### Author & Licensing
 Made by Simon Filter (2019, public domain)

 [Changes][2] were made by John Goodliff (2018).
 [Original function][1] was created by Oona Räisänen (2012-2015, public domain).